Seven questions to ask a financial adviser

 Do they use a trust account?

 Your money should go directly from your bank account to the bank, financial institution, or fund manager you are saving or investing with.
 If an adviser tells you that your money needs to be paid to him/her, or their company, ask why.
-There should be few cases where an financial adviser needs to take custody of your money.
+There should be few cases where an financial adviser needs to take direct custody of your money.

 What range of services can the adviser cover?